ademoverflow/python-template/README.md

 Indeed, some rules cannot be launched inside the container, like `build` (which builds the Docker image), so we disable the rule inside the Makefile.

+## GitHub Actions

+For workflows to work properly, you need to give some access to Actions:

+- In Settings / Actions / General -> Workflows permission, choose "Read and write permissions".

 ## Template usage

 This repository is a template.